 Caregivers have access to experts in a variety of fields through Sunbeam’s educational series.
 The trainings help caregivers with stress reduction, clear communication, caregiver self-confidence, balanced living, and tough decision-making.

-Grandparents Raising Grandchildren Support Groups Locations and Dates
+Grandparents Raising Grandchildren Online Support Groups are online Wednesdays and Fridays at 1 p.m.

 Occasionally, you may need time away from your responsibility as primary caregiver.
 Sunbeam offers relief so that you can have a break for short periods of time.